Constraints on Evolutionary Timescales for M Dwarf Planets from Dynamical Stability Arguments: Results

 \subsection{Angular Momentum Deficit}

 Recent papers have evaluated dynamical stability according to angular momentum deficit (AMD).
 As explained in Section \ref{sec:System-Properties}, we expect that AMD is higher on average for planets in disrupted systems.
 This is what we see in Figure \ref{fig:Age-Vs-AMD}, which displays the mean planet AMD of $10^6$ systems with log-spaced ages and their dynamical states.
+In Figure \ref{fig:Age-Vs-AMD}, the mean planet AMD in some disrupted systems reaches down to the same values as those in intact systems because it is possible for planets in those systems to have low $e$ and $|i|$ as shown in Figure \ref{fig:Planet-Properties-Histograms}.
 Since more disrupted systems exist with higher ages, we see the mean planet AMD increases as $A$ increases.
 This follows the different LoI functions shown in Figure \ref{fig:LoI}.